 Best places to stay in Brooklyn for first-timers:

-The William Vale this 5 star luxury hotel with a 19 m rooftop swimming pool and an award winning chef overseeing the dining options on offer.
+The William Vale a 5-star luxury hotel in Williamsburg, with a 19 m rooftop swimming pool and an award-winning chef overseeing the dining options on offer.
 It’s close proximity to the Barclays Center, Brooklyn Museum, John F. Kennedy International Airport, East River Ferry stop, and the Bedford Avenue Subway Station (L Train).

 Hotel Indigo has a restaurant, seasonal outdoor swimming pool, private parking, free wifi, a fitness center and bar in Brooklyn.
 CLose to Barclays Center, Coney Island, and LaGuardia Airport.🔍FIND BEST HOTELS IN BROOKLYN